 If the Paper Roll Feeder motor does not start, please check the following:

-Is the red power lamp illuminated?
+Is the green power lamp illuminated?

 If no; Is the main switch on the Printer turned on?
 Is the Paper Roll Feeder connected to the Printer?
+Is the Emergency Switch pressed down?